geofflangenderfer/nasdaq_scraper/README.md

-This scrapes nasdaq for the earnings date and day of timing for a list of tickers in the EarningsWatchList.xlsx excel file.

-To update the list of tickers, just delete a row you no longer want or add a ticker at the end of the Symbols column
+To update the list of tickers, open EarningsWatchList.xlsx and delete a row you no longer want or add a ticker at the end of the Symbols column